intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 more complex partitioning, but the techniques to partition communication contexts still employ the same techniques:

-1. Encryption allows the partitioning of contexts within a given network path.
+1. Encryption allows partitioning of contexts within a given network path.
 1. Using separate connections across time or space allows partitioning of contexts for different application transactions.